This basketball article was written by University of Central Florida men’s basketball video coordinator coach Jaycob Ammerman.

 As I am writing this basketball coaching article, I cannot help but take the time to appreciate how everything has played out for me.
 Everyone has a coaching journey and different backgrounds.
 My story and journey are probably different than yours.
 My coaching career started as a part-time D2 assistant basketball coach at Flagler College in St. Augustine, Florida.

 After one year, my aspirations of moving up to D1 started to weigh on me.
-Through connections, I worked University of Central Florida’s camp and was asked to be a graduate assistant.
+Through connections, I worked University of Central Florida’s basketball camp and was asked to be a graduate assistant.
 Through 2 years of endless nights and blood, sweat, and tears, I accomplished one of my goals.

-Here are some key ingredients that I did to stand out during my time as a graduate assistant on my path of making the jump from GA to staff member and that I believe can help anyone else achieve their goals of making the jump, too:
+Here are some key ingredients that I did to stand out during my time as a graduate assistant on my path of making the jump from GA to a staff member and that I believe can help anyone else achieve their goals of making the jump, too:

-If you believe deep down that you deserve a job after being a GA or a manager spot, then why?
+If you believe deep down that you deserve a job after being a GA or a manager, then why?
 What makes you different from the other 10,000-plus other seemingly qualified people applying.
 Why do you best fit that spot?
 What are you doing that nobody else is, and this is what it comes down to – what separates you?

 Don’t be afraid to be an outcast.
-My last year as a graduate assistant, I felt I was constantly doing something that caused me to miss out on a lot of lunches and social time with the other graduate assistants and managers.
+In my last year as a graduate assistant, I felt I was constantly doing something that caused me to miss out on a lot of lunches and social time with the other graduate assistants and managers.
 But, it was my way to separate myself.
 Sometimes you have to be the outcast.

-That doesn’t mean I wasn’t friends with them, or that I didn’t talk to them.
+That doesn’t mean I wasn’t friends with them or that I didn’t talk to them.
 It just means when we were in the office, I was in a mode to get stuff done, make stuff happen, and to try to make the coaches’ lives as easy as possible.

 That was my goal, and that should be among your primary goals, along with being a good role model for the players and helping with their development in any ways possible to make them both better basketball players and better people.